 - Fence off, drain or seal ponds if your child or visiting children are less than five years old.

 - Make sure there are no trellises, ladders, windows or trees that your child could climb to get into the water tank.

 Here are tips to improve water safety near the ocean, lakes or rivers:

-- Always stay with your child when he is playing in or near the sea, lakes or rivers.
+- Always stay with your child when she’s playing in or near the sea, lakes or rivers.
 Hold your toddler’s hand near waves and when paddling in rivers.

 - Take your child only to patrolled beaches where surf lifesavers are present, and swim only between the flags.

-- Teach your school-age child what to do if she needs help – stay calm, float and raise an arm to signal to a lifeguard or lifesaver.
+- Teach your school-age child what to do if he needs help – stay calm, float and raise an arm to signal to a lifeguard or lifesaver.